hermes7308/tetris/README.md

-# Console Tetris
+# Console GameStage
-This is classic `Console Tetris`.
+This is classic `Console GameStage`.
 It is made by C++ with ncurses library on MacOS.

 ## Environment
     1. OS : macOS, Mojava, 10.14.4